Ngugi1/learn-gen-ai-in-python/README.md

 - Microsoft Azure Subscription
 - Python 3.14 or higher
 # SetUp
-1. For eevery script, ensure the environment variables mentioned in the script are added to the .env file in the root directory
+1. For every script, ensure the environment variables mentioned in the script are added to the .env file in the root directory

 2. Create a python3 environment using command `python3 -m venv .packages_env`
 3. Activate the just created `.packages_env` using command `source .packages_env/bin/activate`